metatensor/metatrain/docs/src/advanced-concepts/fine-tuning.rst

 of the crystal structures and only adapt the readout layers (i.e. the model heads) to the new dataset.

-In this case, the ``mtt train -c pre-trained-model.ckpt`` command needs to be accompanied by the specific training options in the ``options.yaml`` file.
+In this case, the ``mtt train`` command needs to be accompanied by the specific training options in the ``options.yaml`` file.
 The following options need to be set:

 .. code-block:: yaml